marceljsh/DaMi-FraudDetection-BPJS-CNN/README.md

 ### `📚 Business Understanding`

+Badan Penyelenggara Jaminan Sosial (BPJS) is among national bureaus with the largest funding allocation.
+As [reported](https://jdih.kemenkeu.go.id/download/60bdd784-3b61-4b88-b4b0-374c400c1d19/236~PMK.02~2022.pdf) by the [Ministry of Finance](https://www.kemenkeu.go.id), the funds allocated for BPJS will reach IDR 4.46 trillion as of 2023.
+This huge amount of funds will be used for the [Jaminan Kesehatan Nasional (JKN)](https://siha.kemkes.go.id/portal/files_upload/BUKU_PANDUAN_JKN_BAGI_POPULASI_KUNCI_2016.pdf) program.
+However, these funds are terribly vulnerable to fraud.
+Fraud in BPJS can cause losses to the government and community.
+The government could lose large amounts of funds, while the community's right could be violated.
+Therefore, it is necessary to implement fraud detection.

+In order to detect fraud in BPJS, data analysis will be conducted.
+Data analysis can be used to find abnormal or suspicious patterns.
+These patterns can be signs of fraud.
+Report data will be analyzed using data analysis techniques, such as data mining and machine learning.

 ### `📑 Data Understanding`
 - **Describe data**: The dataset consists of 53 variables with a total of 200217 observations.
 The dataset description can be seen in the table below.